moshthesubnet/my-lab-docs/docs/lab/overview.md

 # 🗺️ Lab Overview

-Welcome to the heart of **The Pit**.
+Welcome to the heart of **The Subnet**.
 My homelab is a hybrid environment designed for high-availability services, network experimentation, and professional development.

 The primary goal of this lab is to mirror enterprise-grade networking and virtualization in a residential setting, providing a safe "sandbox" to test configurations before they ever reach a production environment.